 Sarah paid $328 at the desk

 That's what she owed.
 Not $1,840.
-Not a mystery bill arriving three weeks later. $328 — her co-pay, calculated in real time, paid at checkout, on the same day as the diagnosis.
+Not a mystery bill arriving three weeks later. $328 — her co-pay, calculated from the treatment plan estimate, paid at checkout, on the same day as the diagnosis.

-Luna was still in the building when the claim closed.
+Luna was still in the building when the claim was filed.

 Why this matters beyond Luna

 The US pet care market exceeds $35 billion.
 Pet insurance is its fastest-growing segment — 6.5 million pets insured in 2024, up 22% year over year.
-And yet the infrastructure connecting those insurance policies to the clinics treating those pets has not materially changed since the early 2000s.
+And yet the systems connecting those insurance policies to the clinics treating those pets have not materially changed since the early 2000s.

 - Clinics submit claims after the visit, manually, through fax or a legacy portal